Simplylovetag e-Magazine

 • Spread a drop on the skin, easily absorb and not sticky

-Health Benefits about broth
+Health Benefits About Broth

 Meat and fish are rich in nucleic acid.
-Nucleic acid contains inosinic acid and guanylic acid helps to boost mentalism with anti-aging properties.
-Probiotic food such as fermented tuna, miso soup, yogurt, and raw cheese helps to prevent the illnesses like Irritable Bowel Syndrome (IBS), diverticulosis, and colon cancer.
+Nucleic acid contains inosinic acid, and guanylic acid helps to boost mentalism with anti-aging properties.
+Probiotic food such as fermented tuna, miso soup, yogurt, and raw cheese helps to prevent illnesses like Irritable Bowel Syndrome (IBS), diverticulosis, and colon cancer.
 You know what?
 If you have a healthy bowel movement and your colon is clean, it helps to maintain healthy skin and anti-aging.

 0 Comments